Here are some common questions about Yoga for BJJ.

 How often should I do yoga?

 Great question, asked by everyone ever.
 If you do yoga once a week it is far better than doing yoga zero times per week.
 However, if you do an hour of yoga every day it is even better.
 My honest answer would be –as much as possible.
-Be honest with yourself and force yourself to do it when you are feeling tired or lazy and the results will be better!
+At least 15 minutes a day will make a noticeable difference but doubling that will give you more than double the returns.

 When do I flow, when do I stretch?